-- Thich Nhat Hanh, Teachings on Love

 Known as the Four Immeasurables (or Divine Abodes, Sublime States), each of these qualities of the heart can be explored and developed in deep and lasting ways on the meditation cushion, and afterwards.
 The results will effect the thoughts, words, and actions of our daily lives.

 Traditionally, the Brahmavihara Practices use silent mental recitations to capture these aspirations.
 (Perhaps, the most widely known phrase is "May all beings be happy.")
-These words become the primary object of meditation.
+In some traditions, these words become the primary object of meditation.
 The specific techniques and phrases used to cultivate each of the qualities of True Love vary among the various traditions.

 These mental recitations are not the same as affirmations or self-hypnosis.
 Although a major part of one's attention is focused on the statements that articulate one's aspirations, our inner gaze can be expanded to what actually occurs in our body and emotions.
 Although feelings of goodwill may immediately emerge, they may not -- especially in cases where one is attempting to extend kindness and compassion to those who we find challenging -- especially ourselves!